 Create an Azure Kubernetes Cluster

-1. Create a Service Principle account on you cluster subscription scope, with the following command:
+export CLUSTER_NAME="__your_cluster_name__"- Create a Service Principal account on you cluster subscription scope, with the following command:

 {